yonkov/Simple-Tour-Guide/readme.txt

 The plugin currently supports only one tour, however you can add an additional tour.
 Check [Shepherd.js](https://shepherdjs.dev/docs/tutorial-02-usage.html) documentation on how to do it (you would need to add some custom code to make it work).

 = Can I show the tour to logged in users only? =
 Since version 1.02 you can!
 You can check the option "Show the tour to logged in users only" in the Tour Options tab.
+However, please note that the tour is displayed on the site frontend only.

 == Changelog ==
 = 1.0.2 =